-As an advocate for fair employment practices, the Group adopted the Singapore Tripartite Standards and is a signatory of the TAFEP Employers' Pledge of Fair Employment Practices.
-The Group's recruitment process is guided by its non-discriminatory hiring policy, which assesses solely based on merit, focused on candidates' qualifications, skills, aptitude, attitude and suitability for specific roles as well as the ability to contribute to the Company.
+We promote a fair playing field in our recruiting activities and as an advocator for fair employment practices, the Group adopted the Singapore Tripartite Standards and is a signatory of the TAFEP Employers' Pledge of Fair Employment Practices.
+The Group's recruitment process is guided by its non-discriminatory hiring policy, which assesses solely based on merit focusing on candidates' qualifications, skills, aptitude, attitude and suitability for specific roles as well as the ability to contribute to the Company.
 Our HR policy prohibits any discrimination on the basis of nationality, age, race, religion, language gender or marital status.
 As part of our hiring policy, we conscientiously recruit a highly competent and diverse group to establish long standing working relationships built on trust and integrity.
 Our business prides itself on supporting employees with a strong sense of self-drive work ethics fostered in a harmonious work environment designed to enhance growth, creativity and efficient outcomes.